BinglinW/Epistemic-Uncertainty-Suppression-for-Robust-Spatiotemporal-Forecasting/README.md

 ## Code availability, versioning, and license (for checklist compliance)

-- **Peer-review code access:** An anonymized code snapshot (ZIP) has been provided to the editorial office for the purpose of peer review.
+- **Peer-review access:** A GitHub repository link has been provided to the editorial office for the purpose of peer review.
+To maintain double-anonymous review, the manuscript and reviewer-facing materials do not include identifying links; access can be mediated by the editorial office if needed.
 - **Version identifier (within this archive):** `review-snapshot-v1`
 - **Reproducibility:** Please run the demo exactly as described in this README; outputs will be generated under `outputs/demo_run/`.
 - **DOI:** Not yet available.
 Upon acceptance, we will archive the exact release used in the manuscript (e.g., via Zenodo) and provide the DOI in the final Code Availability statement.